Headings (Titles) in PowerPoint

 Headings in PowerPoint are Titles.
 A title is needed on every slide in your deck.
 These titles help organize content in a way that allows users to quickly navigate and locate relevant information.
 Properly using titles ensures your digital content is structured and easy to interpret.
 Take the guesswork out of whether your titles are accessible or not.
 Use the template below with Titles that are already digitally accessible.

-Download this accessible General PowerPoint template.
-Please use the Styles to be consistent and follow the best practices to make your document accessible.
+Download this accessible PowerPoint template.
+Please use the built-in Title styles to create consistent and digitally accessible materials.
+Follow the best practices shown in the video below.

 Best Practices

 These changes affect appearance, not structure.
-Screen readers don’t recognize them as headings.
-Apply a heading style to make your document accessible.
-Use the Word template with built-in accessibility.
+Screen readers don’t recognize them as titles.

 Need assistance?